-When selecting a hybrid, there are several things to consider.
+When selecting a hybrid, there are many things to consider.
 The length of hybrid maturity is key because the longer the maturity typically the higher the yield potential.
-Factors to evaluate in terms of hybrid maturity include length of growing season in relationship to desired planting date as well as yield potential based on soil quality, water availability both irrigation and rainfall.
-If a given environment will not support high yield potential, then a shorter maturing hybrid is often more appropriate.
+Factors to evaluate in terms of hybrid maturity include the length of the growing season in relationship to desired planting date as well as yield potential based on soil quality, water availability, both irrigation and rainfall.
+If a given environment will not support high yield potential, then a shorter maturing hybrid is more appropriate.

-Other items to assess include the adaptability of the hybrid to the region, yield potential of the hybrid given its maturity and its standability.
-A hybrid's head exertion is also important, as it will help with harvestability.
-Evaluating a hybrid's drought tolerance is essential if it will be grown under dryland or limited irrigation.
-Insect and disease resistance are also key items to consider when selecting a hybrid that is the best choice for your farm.
+Other factors to assess include the adaptability of the hybrid to the region and the yield potential of the hybrid given its maturity and its standability.
+A hybrid’s head exertion is also important as it will help with harvestability.
+Evaluating a hybrid’s drought tolerance is essential if it will be grown under dryland or limited irrigation.
+Insect and disease resistance are also key aspects to consider.
 When considering which hybrids to plant, when at all possible, examine data over multiple years.

 Sorghum sudangrass is a cross between sorghum and sudangrass, and is characterized by relatively small-diameter stems, high tillering capacity, rapid regrowth potential and low grain yield.
 Sorghum-sudangrass hybrids can produce good quality silage but are best suited for grazing or hay production.
 Heads of sorghum-sudangrass have an open panicle very similar in appearance to Johnson grass.